Sound is a kind of wave which gives us the sense of hearing.

 The noise becomes physically painful above 80 dB.

-Pitch of Sound: Pitch of sound depends on frequency of vibration.
+Pitch of sound depends on frequency of vibration.
 A high pitched sound has high frequency, while a low pitched sound has low frequency.
 Children and women generally produce sound with high pitch.

 Human beings can hear sounds between frequencies 20 Hz and 20,000 Hz.
 This range of frequencies is called the hearing range for humans.
 The sound with frequency below 20 Hz is called infrasound.
 On the other hand, the sound with frequency above 20,000 Hz is called ultrasound.